neo-project/neo-node/docs/oracle-dns-protocol.md

 - `authority` is the optional DoH server to use for this query (RFC 4501).
 When specified, the oracle connects to `https://{authority}/dns-query`.
 If omitted, the configured `EndPoint` is used.
 - `CLASS` is optional and case-insensitive.
 Only `IN` (`1`) is supported; other classes are rejected.
 - `TYPE` is optional and case-insensitive.
 Use mnemonics (`TXT`, `TLSA`, `CERT`, `A`, `AAAA`, …) or numeric values.
 Defaults to `A` per RFC 4501.
-- `name` is an oracle extension; if present, it overrides `domain` entirely (useful for percent-encoding complex owner names).

 Query parameters can be separated by `;` (RFC style) or `&`.